File: Workspace\Solution\SolutionCompilationState.GeneratorDriverInitializationCache.cs

 // The AsyncLazy we create here implicitly creates a GeneratorDriver that will run generators for the compilation passed to this method.

-// If the one that is added to _driverCache is the one we created, then it's ready to go.
+// If the one that is set to _driverCache is the one we created, then it's ready to go.
 If the AsyncLazy is one created by some

 // other call, then we'll still need to run generators for the compilation passed.